ATClus/CatMarkdown/README.md

     ```

 ## Usage
 To use the Markdown parser and renderer, create instances of MarkdownParser and HTMLRenderer and call their methods:

-    ```C#
     using CatMarkdown.src.Parsing;
     using CatMarkdown.src.Rendering;